-It should be noted that the earthquakes located in the South-West and some in the North-East of the Queensland were not directly detected by CQSRG monitoring stations, but were notified by Geoscience Australia.
-These were, however, independently confirmed and located by CQSRG.
+It should be noted that the earthquakes located in Far Southwest Queensland, Southern Queensland, and Far North Queensland were not directly detected by CQSRG monitoring stations, but were either notified by Geoscience Australia, or detected by manual inspection of seismograms obtained from non-CQSRG stations.
+These events were, however, independently confirmed and located by CQSRG.

-The events in the North-East (in the Bowen area, Cairns area, and in the Coral Sea) were detected and located as part of the ongoing CQSRG study of the Bowen 2016 aftershock and reactivation sequence; using the Geoscience Australia stations BW1H and BW2S.
+The events in the North-East (in the Bowen area) were detected and located as part of the ongoing CQSRG study of the Bowen 2016 aftershock and reactivation sequence; using the Geoscience Australia stations BW1H and BW2S.